SPH-CAP:

 Establishing a population and public health sector network to facilitate ongoing engagement, collaboration and knowledge exchange.

-Organizing virtual and/or in-person meetings to engage in collaborative action planning, disseminate resources, and monitor progress — including a year-end gathering to convene partners, celebrate progress, foster knowledge mobilization, and showcase projects.
+Organizing virtual and/or in-person meetings to engage in collaborative action planning, disseminate resources, and monitor progress.

-Producing an evaluation report to share progress on action plan implementation, key learnings from initiatives, project outcomes, and insights to inform future population and public health efforts.
+Supporting ongoing evaluation and progress reporting to understand action plan implementation, capture key learnings and project outcomes, and inform future population and public health efforts.

-Offering grants to support small-scale initiatives led by community-based, academic, research and Indigenous service organizations.
+Offering grants to support small-scale initiatives led by eligible organizations participating in the SPH-CAP network.

 Contact Us